-At least thirty (30) days prior to the termination of the leave of absence, or at any earlier time, the Medical Staff member may request reinstatement of privileges by submitting a written notice to that effect to the Medical Executive Committee.
+- a.
+At least thirty (30) days prior to the termination of the leave of absence, or at any earlier time, the Medical Staff member or clinical privilege holder may request reinstatement of privileges by submitting a written notice to that effect to the Medical Executive Committee. - b.
+The Medical Staff will notify the member or clinical privilege holder of any materials required from the member to make the credential file complete before the request for return from a leave of absence can be processed.
+The request will be reviewed by Medical Staff Department and the Medical Executive Committee. - c.
 All applicants for reinstatement shall demonstrate their continuing qualifications to exercise their clinical privileges to the satisfaction of the Medical Executive Committee.
-The Staff member shall submit a summary of relevant activities during the leave, if the Medical Executive Committee so requests.
-If the member would have been required to submit an application for reappointment during such a leave, the member must submit a completed application for reappointment.
-The Medical Executive Committee shall make a recommendation concerning the reinstatement of the member's privileges and prerogatives following the procedure provided in Sections 4.1 through 4.5-11.
+The Staff member or clinical privilege holder shall submit a summary of relevant activities during the leave if the Medical Executive Committee so requests. - d.
+If the member or clinical privilege holder would have been required to submit an application for reappointment during such a leave, the member must submit a completed application for reappointment. - e.
+The Medical Executive Committee shall make a recommendation concerning the reinstatement of the member's or clinical privilege holder's privileges and prerogatives following the procedure provided in Sections 4.1 through 4.5-11.